Tearsheet

 Michelle Oborn, Chief People Officer

-Michelle Oborn has served as Chief People Officer since August 2022 and has been a pivotal leader in the human resources department at LifeVantage since 2009.
-She also directs LifeVantage Legacy, the company's non-profit organization.
-Before joining LifeVantage, Ms. Oborn was the Human Resources Manager at Zrii International, a direct selling wellness company.
+Michelle Oborn has been the Chief People Officer at LifeVantage since August 2022.
+She has been a key leader in the company's human resources department since 2009 and also directs LifeVantage Legacy, the company's non-profit organization.
+Before her time at LifeVantage, Ms. Oborn was the Human Resources Manager at Zrii International, a direct selling wellness company.
 From 2005 to 2008, she worked as a litigation and employment paralegal at Wrona Law Offices.
-She holds a degree in Political Science from the University of Utah.

 AI Analysis | Feedback